Car crusher: Baling press

+Scrap shredder

+Shredders are normally the final stage in the destruction of a derelict automobile, pulverizing it into fist-sized pieces.
+They are essentially scaled-up versions of conventional paper shredders with two rotors that turn continuously in opposite directions, shearing the vehicle and tearing it into pieces.
+They are also used in industrial shredding plants, which are usually built for large-scale applications, to flatten the vehicle and feed it into the main hammermill.
+Shredders can accept vehicles in their original, uncrushed state directly, or those that have been flattened or baled from primary crushing processes.

 Car crushers in popular culture

 Car crushers have been popular in films as devices of murder or humour.
-They have appeared in such well known films as Goldfinger (destroying a Lincoln Continental with a body inside), Cleopatra Jones, National Lampoon's Vacation, I'll Never Forget What's'isname, Kick-Ass, Superman III, Gone in 60 Seconds, Pulp Fiction, Strul, Mickey One, and many others.
+They have appeared in such well known films as Goldfinger (destroying a Lincoln Continental with a body inside), Cleopatra Jones, National Lampoon's Vacation, I'll Never Forget What's'isname, Kick-Ass, Superman III, Gone in 60 Seconds, Pulp Fiction, Strul, and Mickey One.

-They have also appeared in several television shows including Mathnet's "The Case of the Great Car Robbery".
+They have also appeared in several television shows including Mathnet's The Case of the Great Car Robbery.
 Joe Howard's character, George Frankly hid in a to-be-stolen car, and the other characters thought he was still in the car after it was flattened by the crusher.

 A car crusher was used to dispose of Walt and Jesse's RV containing a mobile meth lab in season three of Breaking Bad.

 A car crusher appeared in the junkyard scene of the Kushner-Locke/Disney film The Brave Little Toaster.